Graded Intervention Time Series: Introduction#

 Let’s look at the water consumption and communication intensity time series.
 Notice:

-Policy responds to cumulative rainfall deficit over the past 6 weeks, not just current conditions
+• Policy responds to cumulative rainfall deficit over the past 6 weeks and current temperature

 fig, axes = plt.subplots(4, 1, figsize=(12, 12), sharex=True)